Yale-LILY/LectureBank/README.md

 - `Author`: The author name(s).
 - `Domain`: The domain (nlp, ir, dl, ml, ai).
 - `Venue`: Name of the university, or `GitHub`.

+### LectureBank1and2.tsv

+This is a combined version of LectureBank1 and LectureBank2.
+We will release LectureBank3 and a cross-domain version of LectureBank!
+Stay tuned!

 ### download_all.py
 The scripts of downloading the resources from the urls of `lecturebank.tsv`.
 After running the scripts, all the resources will be downloaded into `data_lecturebank/` folder (change the `base_path` if you want), organized by the `Domain` (for example, `nlp`, `ir`).